 Evidence of fraud

-UDRP action

-Court order by a court of competent jurisdiction

 Reasonable dispute over the identity of the Registered Name Holder or Administrative Contact

 No payment for previous registration period (including credit card charge-backs) if the domain name is past its expiration date or for previous or current registration periods if the domain name has not yet expired.
 In all such cases, however, the domain name must be put into "Registrar Hold" status by the Registrar of Record prior to the denial of transfer.